ebinbabu/ebinbabu/README.md

-### 👋 Welcome to my tech Universe! 🥷🏻🌍
-Hi there!
-I'm **Ebin Babu**, a DevOps engineer passionate about cloud-native technologies.
-I'm one of the co-founders of [devopsmalayalam.io](https://devopsmalayalam.io) and the organizer of the CNCF Trivandrum chapter community.
-In these roles, I help to foster engagement and collaboration among cloud-native enthusiasts.
-As the community organizer, I oversee the day-to-day operations and ensure that our events and initiatives run smoothly.
-I organised 100+ offline and online events coordinated with various communities.
-I'm deeply committed to promoting the adoption of cloud-native technologies and building a vibrant and supportive community around this ecosystem.

-In addition to my love of DevOps and cloud-native technologies, I have a deep interest in open-source software and am a devoted Linux supporter.
-I love meeting people as passionate about these technologies as I am, and I think the community is a fantastic venue for bringing people together who share that passion.
+### 🌟 Discover the Pulse of Tech with Ebin Babu! 🌐

+Greetings, tech enthusiasts!
+I'm **Ebin Babu**, a DevOps engineer at [stackgenie](https://stackgenie.io) who's on a mission to revolutionize the cloud-native landscape.
+As a co-founder of [devopsmalayalam.io](https://devopsmalayalam.io) and the organizer of the CNCG Trivandrum chapter community, I'm dedicated to fostering a vibrant, collaborative ecosystem for cloud-native enthusiasts like yourself.

+In my role, I have the privilege of overseeing the day-to-day operations and ensuring that our events and initiatives run seamlessly.
+I've coordinated over 100 offline and online events, connecting passionate individuals from diverse backgrounds and helping them navigate the ever-evolving world of cloud-native technologies.

+But my tech journey doesn't stop there!
+I'm a devoted open-source advocate and a Linux enthusiast, constantly exploring new ways to push the boundaries of what's possible.
+For me, the community is the heartbeat of this revolution, and I'm honored to be a part of it, bringing people together who share my passion for innovation and progress.

+So, if you're ready to dive into the pulse of the tech universe, join me on this exciting journey!
+Let's collaborate, learn, and shape the future of cloud-native technologies, one milestone at a time.
+Together, we can unlock the boundless potential that lies ahead.

 ## Contacts
 [![twitter badge](https://img.shields.io/badge/twitter-ebinbabu97?style=social&logo=twitter)](https://twitter.com/ebinbabu97) [![linkedin badge](https://img.shields.io/badge/linkedin-ebinbabu?style=social&logo=linkedin)](https://www.linkedin.com/in/ebin-babu/) [![Telegram badge](https://img.shields.io/badge/Telegram--blue?style=social&logo=telegram)](https://t.me/thedevopsman) [![email badge](https://img.shields.io/badge/Email-Contact%20Me-blue?style=social&logo=email)](mailto:ebinbabuofficial@gmail.com)